CREDIT INFORMATION (PRIVACY) MANAGEMENT POLICY

 - whether or not the credit provider holds an Australian Credit Licence;

-- the day on which the client credit was entered into;
+- the day on which the consumer credit was entered into;

-- the terms or conditions of the client credit which relate to the repayment of that credit and anything that may be prescribed by regulation;
+- the terms or conditions of the consumer credit which relate to the repayment of that credit and anything that may be prescribed by regulation;

-- the maximum amount available under the client credit; and
+- the maximum amount available under the consumer credit; and

-- the day on which the client credit is terminated, or otherwise ceases to be in force.
+- the day on which the consumer credit is terminated, or otherwise ceases to be in force.

 Repayment history information

-If and when we provide credit to you, your company or your business, the following information may be collected and held:
+If and when we provide consumer credit to you, the following information about you as a consumer may be collected and held:

-- the date on which the repayments were or are due and payable; and
+- the date on which the monthly payment is due and payable; and

-We may collect and hold information that is presented against you, your company and/or business in civil court proceedings that relate to any credit or service that has been provided to you, your company and/or business, or for which you, your company and/or business have applied.
+We may collect and hold information that is given or made against you in civil court proceedings that relate to any credit that has been provided to you, or for which you have applied.

-We may collect credit and other information from seven possible sources:
+We collect credit information from 6 possible sources:

 - from credit reporting bodies;

-- from people or organisations you permit us to contact, to verify relevant details;
+- from people or organisations you permit us to contact, to verify your credit relevant details;

-- from information about you, your company and/or business that is publicly available, including court and tribunal reports and decisions; and
+- from information about you publicly available, including court and tribunal reports and decisions.

-This includes credit reporting information and CP derived information about you, your company or business that may be disclosed to us by a credit reporting body, under Division 2 of Part IIIA of the Privacy Act.
+This is credit reporting information and CP derived information about you that may be disclosed to us by a credit reporting body, under Division 2 of Part IIIA of the Privacy Act.

 The credit reporting bodies